mlcsec/Graphpython/README.md

 ![](./.github/createdirbackdoored.png)

-Supply the backdoored script to the --script flag which will then patch the existing script:
+Supply the backdoored script to the `--script` flag which will then patch the existing script:

 ![](./.github/backdoorscript.png)

 ### Deploy-MaliciousScript

-Creating the new script and assignment options:
+Create a new script with desired properties (signature check, run as account, etc.):

 ![](./.github/deploymaliciousscript.png)